TomasHubelbauer/markright/readme.md

 ## Development

-Use `test/readme.md` for test MarkRight content and run MarkRight from source on it by running `npm test` which places MarkRight into the global scope by doing `npm link` and then runs this fresh binary in `test`.
-MarkRight defaults to `readme.md` if no file name is given, so `test/readme.md` will be run.
+See [Example](#example) on how to run the example with source code version of MarkRight.

-You can use `npm run watch` which uses Nodemon to watch MarkRight source code and MarkDown files.
+You can use `npm run watch` to watch the source code version.
+It watches it, links it to the global scope on each change and then runs it in the `test` directory where it defaults to `readme.md`.

+Feel free to contribute by filing issues, contributing pull requests etc.

+## Support

+Email me, open an issue, open a PR, …

 ## To-Do